Download Whitepaper

 From Framework to Execution: The Control Assurance Model

 Paul Bruggeman, founder of CERRIX, explained that real assurance requires more than control design.
-It requires execution:
+It requires not only deep understanding about ISQM framework, but also execution:

 “Many firms focus on effectiveness testing after the fact.
 But if you embed execution upfront, you get timely insights—and fewer surprises.”